harshraizada/Notes/Statistics/readme.md

-This is a repo for some of the most useful statistics notes, textbooks, courses, and resources that I used when learining statistics for data science.
+This is a repo for some of the most useful statistics notes, textbooks, courses, and resources that I used when learning statistics for data science.

 # Resources: